da4asandbox/modules-css/historicizing-data/README.md

 # Overview {#overview}

 Every dataset has a history.
-Understanding these origins are crucial for ethically and effectively harnessing datasets to address contemporary social issues.
+Understanding these historical origins are crucial for ethically and effectively harnessing datasets to address contemporary social issues.
 This module teaches students to study data as historical artifacts, exploring examples of how particular datasets have been produced, used, and misused in the past.
-Learning about data’s historical dimensions leads to a more conscious and ethically-minded data advocacy today.
+Learning about the history of data leads to more conscious and ethically-minded data advocacy practice today.

 # Learning Outcomes {#outcomes}

 Through this module, students will be able to:
-- *Approach data as a historical artifact and object of analysis*
+- *Approach data as historical artifacts and objects of analysis*
-- *Understand how data was collected, used, and misused within different historical contexts*
+- *Understand how data has been collected, used, and misused within different historical contexts*
 - *Analyze the origins and contexts of particular datasets: who, what, when, where, why, and how they were created*
 - *Work with tabular data and spreadsheets*